Sharing APIs

 Viewers do not need a SwaggerHub account to view your public API and do not count towards your plan limits.

 Private APIs are visible only to the API owner and organization members.
 To share your private API with other users, you need to add them as consumers or designers.
 These users need a SwaggerHub account to view your API.
-The users do not need to be members of your organization, they can be external viewers.
+The users do not need to be members of your organization, and they can be external viewers.

 To add users to your private API: